The Ultimate New England Fall Road Trip Itinerary (6 States)

 • Lightweight, moisture-wicking base layers that will help you stay warm.

-• New England’s weather can be unpredictable, so be prepared for rain or cooler temperatures with a waterproof jacket.
+• New England’s weather can be unpredictable, so wear a waterproof jacket and be prepared for rain or cooler temperatures.

 • A versatile fleece or down jacket.
 This provides extra warmth when needed.